The Hive (2014 film)

-The Hive is a 2014 American science fiction horror film co-written and directed by David Yarovesky.
+The Hive is a 2014 American science fiction horror film co-written and directed by David Yarovesky (in his directorial debut).
 The film was released in a limited release on September 14, 2015, by Nerdist Industries.

 Plot

 Infected with an unknown virus that mutated his body, Adam Goldstein wakes in a barricaded cabin with no immediate recollection of who he is or what has happened.
 Through a series of flashbacks, messages he wrote to himself, and clues such as sketches and photographs, Adam gradually pieces together past events.

 In the 1980s, Russian scientist Dr. Yuri Yegorov experimented on restrained subjects in an attempt to connect their brains to a hive mind.
 The experiments succeed, but patients mutate, break free from their restraints, and kill researchers in the lab.
 More recent flashbacks show Dr. Baker performing brain surgery on a little girl named Kayla who recites a complex mathematical equation before dying during the operation.
 Based on what he saw with Kayla, Dr. Baker seeks funding for research into shared memories.
 A mysterious man in a suit sets up Dr. Baker in a lab with Dr. Yegorov's research as a starting point.
 Yegorov eventually comes to warn Baker that their research is dangerous and potentially evil.
 When Baker refuses to back down, Yegorov holds Baker at gunpoint while his men steal the hive virus samples.
 Yegorov's team escapes on a hijacked plane.

 Adam remembers being a counselor at Camp Yellow Jacket with his friend Clark.
 Even though Adam has a history of sleeping around with women at the camp, including a secret affair with Clark's friend Jess, Adam falls for a counselor named Katie and the two of them gradually foster a romance.

 Yegorov's plane crashes in a nearby forest.
 Adam, Clark, Katie, and Jess investigate the crash site only to be attacked by the infected.
 They drive away, but Clark crashes their vehicle.
 Everyone makes it back to camp on foot, but the pilot vomits a black substance that infects Jess.